 Nothing but to show up.
 He was in the presence of a rare man of God.
 The bishop had survived the ravages of the War, like so many Japanese of his ill-fated generation.
 He never spoke of the unspeakable horror that had been visited upon his aggressor nation, arguably the just desserts for a whole country that had been possessed by a demon and turned wild.
 The body politic had gone raving mad.
 Duly humbled, it was now devastated.
 Their cities were scorched.
 Those who survived had nothing left.
 Even those who had money had nothing because there was nothing to buy.

 There was another man of that generation who later became a priest.
 He had been taken prisoner by the Soviets just weeks before the unconditional surrender.
 The captors took countless Japanese soldiers and cast them into brutal gulags.
-The young acolyte’s father-in-law was one who had survived such unspeakable mistreatment.
+The young acolyte’s father-in-law was one other who had survived such unspeakable mistreatment.
 Months became years for them.
-Many did not survive.
-This other soldier who made it through prayed in the prison camp in freezing Siberia.
+Many did not survive the cruel deprivations.
+The first soldier who made it through prayed in the prison camp in freezing Siberia.
 The prayer has been heard before: “Lord, if you help me to make it through this hell, I’ll dedicate the rest of my life to you.”
 Many forget their heartfelt promise to God once they’ve been liberated, but this soldier did not.
 When he returned home, he went off to seminary and became a priest.
 It was this priest who was assigned to guide the young man before he himself went off to the same seminary in Kyoto a generation later.

 The elder priest would stand before the wooden altar in the country parish intoning the familiar words of the Eucharistic prayer.
 The literary Japanese flowed trippingly from his tongue.
 He sounded like a grandfather, almost like a woman, as he elegantly read through the service, each word precise yet familiar, every step impeccably choreographed through long-practiced custom.
 Timeless dignity due the Divine who was being addressed, this day like every Lord’s day.